 Once you feel like you have found your best alignment, hold it for a few seconds before working on the following poses that test and exercise your proprioception.

-After an injury, the body is not quite the same, no matter how minor the injury.
+After any injury, the body is not quite the same, no matter how minor the injury.
 I always have my patients check their proprioception (the awareness of your body in space without using your vision or inner ears).

 You can test your proprioception by standing on one foot and closing your eyes (Figure 3-4).
 When your eyes are closed, you can’t rely on your vision to tell you where you are in space.
 Because you are not moving, your inner ears can’t help you either.
 You are relying solely on your proprioception.

-Figure 3-4: Testing my proprioception.
+Figure to the left: Testing my proprioception.

 If any bone in your body is misaligned, you will have a difficult time standing on one foot with your eyes closed because your brain automatically sends signals to your muscles to make minor adjustments to keep your body upright.
 If your body isn’t aligned as your brain expects, the muscle corrections will be incorrect and you will start wobbling.